 Pressure Gradient: medium

-These cotton socks are easy to put on and feel light on your feet – you’ll feel like you are just wearing regular socks, while they apply the pressure you need to keep healthy and comfortable.
+These cotton socks are easy to put on and feel light on your feet and comfortable around the lower legs – you’ll feel like you are just wearing regular socks, while they apply the pressure you need to keep healthy and comfortable.
 They are high quality and help provide all day pain relief.
 Great for athletes, people suffering from maternity pains or varicose veins, and people who go on long flights.
 They look great and feel great, and come in four colors and three sizes.

 Stockings for Running, Medical, Athletic, Edema, Diabetic, Varicose Veins, Travel, Pregnancy, Shin Splints, Nursing.